Energy is very important. You must try to save maximum energy until the last kilometre of the stage to gain an advantage over the other riders.

 Your riders' energy is represented by two gauges:

 - the attack gauge indicates energy to attack,

 - the energy gauge displays reserves for sustained efforts.

 The attack gauge decreases when your rider attacks.
 Once empty, the rider can no longer attack.
 To refill the attack gauge, your rider must ride at low speeds or consume a red feed.

 The energy gauge decreases when your rider gives a lot of effort.
 It increases when your rider is at low speed, or by consuming a blue feed.
-The maximum level of the energy gauge decreases over the stage, as freshness decreases as a result of the kilometres travelled.

 If the 2 gauges are empty, the rider shall experience a breakdown, i.e. his effort shall be limited for a few seconds but that will make him lose a lot of time.

 The maximum level of the attack gauge decreases in line with the level of energy.
 If energy is at maximum level, the attack gauge can fill to its maximum.
 If energy is empty, the maximum level of the attack gauge is reduced by 20%.